HoiJean/djangoforbeginners-book/manuscript/ch3.md

 ## Deploy

 The last step is to actually deploy with Heroku.
-If you've ever configured a server yourself for deployments, you'll be amazed at how much simpler the process is with platform-as-a-service providers like Heroku.
+If you've ever configured a server yourself in the past, you'll be amazed at how much simpler the process is with a platform-as-a-service provider like Heroku.

 Our process will be as follows:

 * create a new app on Heroku and push our code to it
 * add a git remote "hook" for Heroku
-* configure it to ignore static files, which we'll cover in later chapters
+* configure the app to ignore static files, which we'll cover in later chapters
 * start the Heroku server so the app is live
 * visit the app on Heroku's provided URL